Pearson-Higher-Ed/alerts/README.md

 The Alerts component presents important feedback or information to users either in response to their actions or upon page load.

-## Next Step

-If you are a consumer of this component, see guidance on [usage](README.usage.md).

-If you are a contributor to this component's development, see guidance on [contributing](README.contribute.md).

 ## Getting started

 To view the demo: